 About Andrew Hooker

 Music Lessons Will Travel (formally known as Music Lessons On Wheels) was founded by guitarist, singer-songwriter, producer, and recording engineer, Andrew Hooker.
-Andrew is the author of over 60 songs in which 41 of them have been published through Mumbly Toe Music, BMI.
-He led the band, Vinyl Soup for 10 years, and in 2013, their 3rd full-length album charted at #5 on college radio.
-Andrew has been credited for producing over 15 albums, and is the owner of The Cave Studios based in Franklin, TN (Leipers Fork)
+Andrew is the author of over 50 songs, all of which have been published through Mumbly Toe Music, BMI.
+He led the band, Vinyl Soup for over 10 years (2000-2013), and in 2013, their 3rd full-length album charted at #5 on college radio.
+He has been a working producer since 2004, and is the owner of The Cave Studios based in Franklin, TN (Leipers Fork).
+Andrew is currently the lead singer and guitarist for the Nashville, TN based rock band, The Uneven.

 Andrew began studying and playing piano at age 7, guitar at age 10, clarinet at age 12, and drums at age 15.
 He began writing songs at age 12 and for years played guitar only by ear.
 Andrew recorded his first album at age 15, and his second album at age 16.
-His high school southern rock band, Grounded Pilots, recorded their second album at Fame Studios, Muscle Shoals, Alabama (studio where “Mustang Sally” was recorded).
+His high school southern rock band, Grounded Pilots, recorded their second album at Fame Studios, Muscle Shoals, Alabama.

 Andrew’s training on piano was based in classical music from first grade until his junior year of high school.
 His junior year, he had the honor of studying with Professor Joel Harrison at Mississippi State University.
 Clarinet and drums were taught through his high school band, and Andrew was the drum line captain his junior and senior year of high school.
 He credits his school band director, Ron Williams, as one of his greatest musical mentors.
 In 1995, Andrew was a proud member of the Mississippi Lions All State Band (clarinet), and spent two weeks in Seoul, South Korea.
 Mississippi won the Lions Band parade and was the #1 Lions All-State Marching Band in the world that year.
 During Andrew’s senior year of high school, he had the unique experience of studying music composition and arranging with world famous jazz and Hollywood film composer, Dee Barton (1937-2001), another major musical mentor.
 Barton was best known as the drummer, trombonist, and composer for jazz legend Stan Kenton.
 Barton is also recognized for his film scores, most notably, two Clint Eastwood films, “Play Misty For Me” and “High Plains Drifter”.
 Upon graduation, Andrew was awarded the John Phillips Sousa Award in 1996.